 6. Encrypt your WordPress-related cookies

 Another way to make your WordPress install secure is by encrypting the information stored in your WordPress cookies.
 This can easily be done using WordPress secret key generation tool.
-Get the random code from there, and paste it in your wp-config.php file.
+Get the random code from there, and paste it into your wp-config.php file.